 Dualism, Zoroastrianism, and Deism

 Dualism, or bitheism, narrows it down to just two.
 It’s an interesting play against monotheism.
-The dualist says there are two supreme powers and frequently differentiates them morally, one being the god of the good and the virtuous, the other being the demonic power—if I may use the imagery of modern mythology, the “force” and the “dark side.”
+The dualist believes there are two supreme powers and frequently differentiates them morally, one being the god of the good and the virtuous, the other being the demonic power—using the imagery of modern mythology, the “force” and the “dark side.”

 The Zoroastrian religion, still present in the world today among the Parsees in West India and those few who survive in Iran, is a good example of those who narrow it down to two powers, interminably locked in conflict.

-Deism is probably more closely kin to ethical monotheism than any of these others we’ve mentioned, although it remains quite, quite different.
-The deists say that there is only one god; there could only be one.
-If something is supreme, then it’s supreme, and that’s that.
-If it is supreme, then everything else is subordinate to it, and to call anything else a god rather than the one supreme God would be an exercise in idolatry.
+Deism is more closely kin to ethical monotheism than any of these other systems mentioned, although it remains quite different.
+Deists say that there is only one God; there could only be one.
+If something is supreme, then it’s supreme.
+If it is supreme, then everything else is subordinate to it; to call anything else a god rather than the one supreme God would be an exercise in idolatry.

 Learn more about Zoroastrianism’s influence on the monotheistic faiths

-You don’t worship anything that does not deserve to be worshiped, and nothing deserves to be worshiped unless it’s absolutely tops.
+You don’t worship anything that does not deserve to be worshiped, and nothing deserves to be worshiped unless it’s the highest pinnacle.
 On that, the deist and the ethical monotheists are congruent.

-The deist, however, has a certain austerity to his or her conception of the divine that is a byproduct of the very extreme supremeness of it.
-It is so other, it is so transcendently beyond anything human, anything mundane, that the deist typically is going to say it could not possibly have any interest or concern with anything that goes on here and now, today.
-It is an object of austere veneration and respect from a distance—never the target of communion and fellowship and working together.
+The deist, however, has a certain austerity to his or her conception of the divine that is a byproduct of the extreme supremeness of it.
+It is so other, so transcendently beyond anything human or mundane, that the deist typically is going to say it could not possibly have any interest or concern with anything that goes on here and now, today.
+It is an object of austere veneration and respect from a distance—never the target of communion, fellowship, and working together.